 But how protective is the Johnson and Johnson vaccine against SEVERE disease?

-It was 85% effective in all regions by day 28, and there were no severe covid 19 after day 49.
+It was 85% effective in all regions by day 28, and there was no severe covid after day 49.

 Preventing severe disease in a high percentage of people will significantly alleviate this virus’s devastation.

 How safe is the Johnson and Johnson vaccine?

 Serious adverse events, meaning side effects, were rare, with more participants in the placebo group reported adverse events than the vaccine group.
 This implies that some of the adverse events reported by patients in the placebo arm may have contracting actual COVID 19 disease.
 The overall rates of fever were 9%.
 The percentage of people who developed high fevers, meaning Grade 3 fevers, defined as greater than 39°C or 102.1°F) 0.2%.

 So, Johnson and Johnson vaccine will soon be filing for Emergency Use Authorization in the United States.
 This comes in the nick of time because we have to vaccinate as quickly as possible before the new variants become the dominant strain.
 Because if that happens, the consequences could entail ineffective antibody protection, which means we would take a giant step backward to get this pandemic under control.

 So far, about 450,000 Americans have died as a result of COVID.
 Even if the entire population started doing everything right – wearing masks, distancing…we are still likely to see over 100,000 deaths over the next 3 months.
 So realistically, we are much more likely to see way more than 100,000 people die over the next 3 months.
 So it’s a race not just to save lives.
 It’s a race to get as many shots in arms as possible.
 And it’s even more so a race to do this before the new variants become the dominant strain.